aleen42/PersonalWiki/Programming/JavaScript/regular/regular.md

 There are so many regular expression flavors in a modern programming world, which can traced their history back to the Perl programming language.
 Their syntax is very similar, and mostly compatible, but not completely so.
 According to the book, "[O`Reilly] Regular Expressions Cookbook", what flavors covered are respectively **.NET**, **Java**, **JavaScript**, **XRegExp**, **PCRE**, **Perl**, **Python** and **Ruby**.
 Actually, **JavaScript** is the flavor that mainly talked about here.

-Before learning, here is a list of tools for working with Regular Expressions.
+Before learning, here is a list of tools for working with Regular Expressions:

+- **RegexBuddy**